Polar Bear Week

 By

-During the first week of November, people all over the world will observe Polar Bear Week.
+During the first week of November, people all over the world observe Polar Bear Week.
 The timing of this annual holiday is not arbitrary — it falls during the annual polar bear migration in the town of Churchill, located in northern Manitoba, Canada, along Hudson Bay.

 Article continues below advertisement